SC Rejects Jaypee's Plea To Reclaim Company

-Earlier, Jaypee had submitted an affidavit saying that it would submit Rs 2,000 crore but in installments by June, 2018.
-The Bench, however, said homebuyers must be compensated and that December 31 is a perfect timeline.
-The next date of hearing is slated for January 10, 2018.
+Earlier, Jaypee had submitted an affidavit saying that it would submit Rs 2,000 crore but in instalments by June, 2018.

 The money that JAL needs to deposit as penalty — Rs 2,000 crore which the company is finding impossible to submit — would be used to pay off the aggrieved homebuyers who have invested in various projects of the company.
 So far, 627 units have been delivered to homebuyers since the proceedings against the company began.

 The Jaypee Insolvency case has taken various twists and turns so far.
-Here is what has transpired in past three months:
+Here is what has transpired in past few months:

 *Allahabad bench of the National Company Law Tribunal (NCLT) admits the petition filed by the IDBI Bank against Jaypee Infratech under Section 7 of the Insolvency and Bankruptcy Code 2016.